 Several studies over the years have assessed ice concentration estimates from the NASA Team and Bootstrap algorithms.
 These assessments have typically used coincident airborne or satellite remote sensing data from optical, thermal, or radar sensors, generally at a higher spatial resolution than the SSM/I and SSMIS instruments but with only local or regional coverage.
-Several assessments indicate an accuracy of approximately 5% during mid-winter conditions away from the coast and the ice edge (Steffen et al., 1992; Gloersen et al., 1993; Comiso et al., 1997; Meier et al., 2005; Andersen et al., 2007, Belchansky and Douglas, 2002).
+Several assessments, including ones that use the AMSR sensors, indicate an accuracy of approximately 5% during mid-winter conditions away from the coast and the ice edge (Steffen et al., 1992; Gloersen et al., 1993; Comiso et al., 1997; Meier et al., 2005; Andersen et al., 2007; Belchansky and Douglas, 2002; Meier et al., 2017; Kern et al., 2019).
 Other assessments suggest concentration estimates are less accurate.
 Kwok (2002) found that passive microwave overestimates open water by three to five times in winter.
-Partington et al. (2003) found a difference with operational charts that was relatively low in the winter but rose to more than 20% in summer.
+Partington et al. (2003) performed a study with the SSM/I instruments and found a difference with operational charts that was relatively low in the winter but rose to more than 20% in summer.
+A more recent study done by Kern et al. (2020) compared AMSR sensors with MODIS and found similar results.

 Errors can come from problems with the sensor, from weather effects, and from inadequacies in the algorithm.
 For example, a satellite's orbit may drift over time, which may degrade an instrument's data quality.
-Most SSM/I instruments were in use long past their designed lifetime expectancy.
+Most SSM/I and SSMIS instruments were in use long past their designed lifetime expectancy.
 Atmospheric water vapor is a weather effect that can modulate the passive microwave signature of the surface, particularly at the 19 GHz frequency, causing ice concentration to be overestimated.
-Finally, while the emissivity of seawater is quite constant, that of sea ice varies considerably depending on many factors including age, thickness, and surface roughness.
-When one considers that algorithms must arrive at a single number for ice concentration taking into account the varying brightness temperatures of all the different surface types that may fill the footprints of the 19 GHz and 37 GHz channels and that those footprints differ in size and shape across the instrument swath, one can appreciate the difficulty of the problem.
+Finally, while the emissivity of seawater is guite constant, that of sea ice varies considerably depending on many factors including age, thickness, and surface roughness.
+When one considers that algorithms must arrive at a single number for ice concentration considering the varying brightness temperatures of all the different surface types that may fill the footprints of the 19 GHz and 37 GHz channels and that those footprints differ in size and shape across the instrument swath, one can appreciate the difficulty of the problem.
 Microwave Remote Sensing of Sea Ice, F. Carsey, editor, is a comprehensive overview of the subject (Carsey, 1992).
 When melt ponds form on the surface of ice floes in the summer, the ice concentration appears to decline when in fact the true concentration may not have changed (Fetterer and Untersteiner, 1998).
 Melt state is a surface effect that may in itself contain a climate trend, which could influence sea ice concentration trend estimates.
 This and other concentration error sources have been examined to some extent in Andersen et al. (2007), and their influence appears to be small compared to the estimated sea ice trends, but such effects should be kept in mind when using these data.